 Having an 8k TV and genuine 8k content isn’t enough.
 There are limits to what your eyes can see, and if you are too far away from the TV, you won't see any advantage with an 8k display over a 4k display.

-As you can see, 8k TVs are most beneficial when sitting extremely close to the TV - far closer, in fact, than most people are comfortable sitting.
+As you can see, 8k TVs are most beneficial when sitting extremely close to the TV—far closer than most people are comfortable sitting.

 8k TVs represent an impressive step-up in TV capabilities.
 Offering 4x the number of pixels of a 4k TV and 16x the number of pixels of a 1080p TV, these new displays offer stunning levels of detail.
-Unfortunately, as great as these TVs are, there is almost no content available for them.
-This will likely change in the coming years as more 8k content is available, but it will likely be at least 3-5 years for 8k movies, so for now, it probably isn't worth getting an 8k TV.
+Despite a huge difference in the numbers, the difference in practice, and whether you think it's worth the price tag, depends largely on size, viewing distance, and content.
+As great as these TVs are, there's still very little content available for them.
+This will likely change in the coming years as both 8k displays and 8k content become more accessible, but considering there will be newer and likely improved TVs by the time that happens, it's not necessarily worth investing in an 8k TV at this point unless you can afford it.

 Winner: 4k, for now.